 Polish students rank high

 Overall the level of Polish education is valued all over the world and our pupils rank high in international tests, such as the PISA test.
-Hopefully, the structural changes introduced last year will make education in Poland even better and that the phasing out of lower secondary schools and the transition to a new structure will go smoothly.
+Hopefully, the structural changes introduced in the recent years will make education in Poland even better and that the phasing out of lower secondary schools and the transition to a new structure will go smoothly.